dex-guru/data-sources/README.md

 # Dapps (currently AMMs) Integration

 Dapps are divided by chain type (currenlty it's evm only), and dapp type.
-For example if you have an AMM you want to add to dex.guru and it's fork, by means of parsed SWAP/BURNS/MINTS/SYNC events, of Uniswap V2, you would add it to the uniswap_v2 folder.
+For example if you have an AMM you want to add to DexGuru and it's fork, by means of parsed SWAP/BURNS/MINTS/SYNC events, of Uniswap V2, you would add it to the uniswap_v2 folder.
 After submitting the PR please contact us at [Discord](https://discord.com/channels/779159507967672360/928096490134573087), so we would be able to add metadata/logos to the dapp, otherwise it would be indexed and shown on dex.guru with default Unknown branding after merging to main and deploying to dex.guru staging and production envs.